VirtusLab/scala-cli/README.md

 ### Website

-Website uses [Docusaurus](https://v1.docusaurus.io/en/) and under the hood it uses [infima](https://infima.dev/docs/layout/spacing) framework to style the website.
+The Scala CLI website is built with [Docusaurus](https://v1.docusaurus.io/en/) and uses [Infima](https://infima.dev/docs/layout/spacing) for styling.

 #### Generate the website once